KasperskyLab/Kaspresso/docs/Tutorial/Working_with_adb.en.md

 ## Setting up java and adb

-The solution to the problems may differ depending on your operating system and some other factors, so we will present here the most popular solution for OS Windows.
+The solution to these problems may differ depending on your operating system and some other factors, so we will present here the most popular solution for OS Windows.
 If you have a different OS, or for some reason this solution does not help you, then search the Internet for information on how to do the steps below in your situation.
 Without solving these problems, you will not be able to start adb-server and the tests will not work.

 If you have reached this lesson, then you have successfully launched the application from Android Studio on the emulator, which means that java and adb are installed on your computer.
 The system simply does not know where to look for these programs.
 What needs to be done is to find the location of these programs and register the paths to them in the system.

 We are looking for the path to java, usually it is located in the `jre\bin` folder (in some versions it will be located in `jbr\bin`).
 It can often be found at `C:\Program Files\Java\jre1.8.0\bin`.

-If found - copy this path, if not - open Android Studio.
+If it is there, copy this path, if not, open Android Studio.
 Go to `File` -> `Settings` -> `Build, Execution, Deployment` -> `Build Tools` -> `Gradle`.

 <img src="../images/adb_lesson/jdk_in_android_studio.png" alt="Show jsdk path in android studio"/>

-The path to the desired folder will be written here - copy it.
+The path to the desired folder will be written here, and you can copy it.

-Now it needs to be registered in the environment variables, for this we click `win + x` -> select `System` -> `Advanced System Settings` -> `Advanced` -> `Environment Variables`.
+Now it needs to be registered in the environment variables, for this press `win + x` -> select `System` -> `Advanced System Settings` -> `Advanced` -> `Environment Variables`.

 <img src="../images/adb_lesson/system_variables.png" alt="Show system variables" />